quacksouls/bitwalk/plan.md

   - Need to save up some money to upgrade RAM of home server.

 - [ ] Upgrade home RAM
   - Go to Alpha Enterprises.
 Upgrade RAM of home server to at least 256GB RAM.
   - Use all RAM of home server to hack joesguns.
+Need to first kill the script that is hacking joesguns.
   - Work in Software Job at MegaCorp.
 Requires at least 250 Hack.

-- [ ] Scanner and hack manager
+- [ ] Scanner and botnet
   - Go to Alpha Enterprises and buy the TOR router.
   - Use dark web to buy some programs.
   - Write a utility function to scan all servers in the game world.
   - Write a weight function to help us choose a server to target.
   - Write a hack manager that automatically chooses a server to target.
 Assemble a botnet and use it to hack the target.

 -   [ ] Faction